PTSD And Me: Dating Someone With PTSD (Post-Traumatic Stress Disorder)

 Can you handle dating a person with extreme PTSD?

-What are things you can do to help your partner with PTSD?
+What are steps you can take to help your partner with PTSD?

 What is the impact of PTSD on relationships?